andrewfk/Posts/README.md

 > A user story is the description of a feature told from the user's point of view.
 It also provides the reason for the feature.
 Example: As a site visitor, I want to see the avocado crop report so that I know when to buy the best avocados.
 >
 > Writing requirements in this way creates thin, vertical slices of functionality.
 The requirement then includes all of the necessary components to make it work: database, back-end business logic, user experience design, and visual design.
 Writing feature requirements in this way allows for the whole feature, back to front, to be developed by the team at once.
 Ideally, no feature should be so big that it can't be developed within a sprint.
+>
+> When we write user stories, we also take the time to write a brief "How to Demo" script.
+This helps everyone get on the same page by articulating what steps will demonstrate that the story is complete.

 Once we have the product described in user stories, it's time to plan the first development sprint.